kawazaki42/Noted/eng/eng.md

 I loaded the files into a multi-dimensional NumPy array and passed them as arguments to the library functions.

+In order to make sure that the model works on real data, it needs to be _evaluated_.

+Evaluation of a model is measuring its performance on a special, usually smaller dataset that is separate from main training data.

 ### Results

 Here's what I found out.